2021 Offers & Reviews: American Express® Credit Cards

 There is no hard and fast answer to this question because the best American Express Card depends on your unique situation.
 While the Platinum Card may be right for your friend, you may be better off with the Blue Cash Preferred Card.
 Consider the following to find the ideal card for you:

-Spending Habits: Some cards, like the Amex EveryDay®, reward you for everyday purchases while others like the American Express® Business Gold have a certain bonus category or several that offer more cash back or rewards points.
+• Spending Habits: Some cards, like the Amex EveryDay®, reward you for eligible net purchases while others like the Business Gold Card have certain bonus categories that offer more cash back reward dollars or rewards points.
 The card you select should reward you most for what you frequently buy.

-Rewards: Think about your lifestyle and what types of rewards card would be the most meaningful to you.
+• Rewards: Think about your lifestyle and what type of rewards card would be the most meaningful to you.
 Would you like to earn some extra cash at the end of every month?
 Or do you prefer points that can be used toward airfare or travel?

 Read each card’s terms and conditions to ensure the card is a perfect match for you before submitting an application.